 Harmoni was primarily established to develop wireless communication towers as real estate property for long-term investment.
 We concluded that Harmoni is a VIE; however, the Company determined that it was not the primary beneficiary of Harmoni because the Company lacks the power to direct the activities that most significantly impact its economic performance.
-The Company's current investment and maximum exposure to loss as a result of its involvement with Harmoni was approximately \$24.9 million as of December 31, 2020.
+The Company's current investment and maximum exposure to loss as a result of its involvement with Harmoni was approximately \$24.3 million as of December 31, 2021.
 The Company has not provided financial support to Harmoni.

 We provide transition services to Harmoni in exchange for fees and reimbursements.
-Total transition service fees earned in connection with Harmoni were \$0.7 million for the year ended December 31, 2020, which is included in operating expense on a net basis in our Consolidated Statements of Income (Loss).
+Total transition service fees earned in connection with Harmoni were \$0.3 million and \$0.7 million for the years ended December 31, 2021 and 2020, respectively, which is included in operating expense on a net basis in our Consolidated Statements of Income (Loss).

-Note 9.
+Note 8.
 Fair Value of Financial Instruments